 I synthesized two recipes from the Kitchn and Food52.
 Good luck and enjoy!!!!
 (Also, for active dry yeast users, the Food52 recipe uses that kind of yeast.
 Very easily adaptable.)
 Continue reading vegan baozi with savory miso-mushroom filling

-I’ll be perfectly frank: when I first read “The Conceptual Penis” and the authors’ accompanying article explaining their hoax, I was SUPER pissed.
+When I first read “The Conceptual Penis” and the authors’ accompanying article explaining their hoax, I was pissed.
 I was a women’s and gender studies major in college; the discipline changed my life and my understanding of the world.
 I hold it in very high esteem (though that’s not to say there are no problems with the field, or with academia as a whole).
-Gender studies is very important to me personally, and it’s an extremely important addition and subversion of more mainstream and well-established academic departments.
-As you can tell, after cooling off for a couple of days, I’m now only a little bit pissed.
+Gender studies is not only very important to me personally.
+It’s also an extremely important addition to and subversion of traditional academic departments.
+The authors of “The Conceptual Penis” and I do not share these views.

 The hoax, which was published by Peter Boghossian and James Lindsay (under pseudonyms) in the journal Cogent Social Sciences, was a play on a similar “hoax” by the physicist Alan Sokal in 1996.
 Sokal submitted a fake paper to a peer-reviewed journal as a prank that aimed to show that any article could be published in even fancy journals if it was filled with enough big words and run-on sentences to please postmodern academic sensibilities, and if it aligned with postmodern (left-of-center) ideology.

 Inspired by Sokal, Boghossian and Lindsay submitted an article to Cogent titled, “The Conceptual Penis as a Social Construct.”
 In a piece that they wrote to explain the hoax, they say: